lieff/minih264/README.md

 ## Limitations

-The following major features are not supported compared to x264:
+The following major features are not supported compared to x264 (baseline):

  * Trellis quantization.
  * Select prediction mode using Sum of Absolute Transform Differences (SATD).